productbrief/productbrief/_posts/2018-07-22-developer-hub.md

 These products are all SaaS docs portals.

-I distinguish Developer Hub and its competition from products such as [Adobe RoboHelp](https://www.adobe.com/products/robohelp.html), [Madcap Flare](https://www.madcapsoftware.com/products/flare/), and [OxygenXML Editor](https://www.oxygenxml.com/doc/versions/20.1/ug-editor/).
+I distinguish DeveloperHub.io and its competition from products such as [Adobe RoboHelp](https://www.adobe.com/products/robohelp.html), [Madcap Flare](https://www.madcapsoftware.com/products/flare/), and [OxygenXML Editor](https://www.oxygenxml.com/doc/versions/20.1/ug-editor/).
 The key distinctions are platform, scale, and end product.
-Developer Hub is SaaS.
+DeveloperHub.io is SaaS.
 These products are enterprise installations.
-Developer Hub helps smaller documentation projects through their life cycle.
+DeveloperHub.io helps smaller documentation projects through their life cycle.
 These products cope with thousands of documents across multiple projects and are overkill and have too much overhead for smaller projects.
-Developer Hub provides a live website as output.
+DeveloperHub.io provides a live website as output.
 Those products support multiple export and output paths.

 Paligo is in some ways the closest.
-Its UI is perhaps most similar to Developer Hub's.
+Its UI is perhaps most similar to DeveloperHub.io's.
 In reality, though, Paligo is an XML content authoring tool and probably more akin to OxygenXML for practical purposes.
 Its key value offering is single-source multi-channel authoring.

-Developer Hub probably shouldn't get into multi-channel output at this point.
+DeveloperHub.io probably shouldn't get into multi-channel output at this point.
 It's for a developer audience mainly and for that purpose can stick to the web and really dig into easy web docs authoring.
 Its team can really get into that fight by adding some single-source magic.

 # proposals: